edd255/lispy/README.md

 # Lispy
 Lispy is a functional language inspired by Lisp.
-The interpreter is written in C and is based on ["Build Your Own Lisp"](https://buildyourownlisp.com/) by Daniel Holden and uses his [mpc](https://github.com/orangeduck/mpc) library..
+The interpreter is written in C and is based on ["Build Your Own Lisp"](https://buildyourownlisp.com/) by Daniel Holden and uses his [mpc](https://github.com/orangeduck/mpc) library.

 ## Modifications
 So far, I've completed the following bonus tasks, resp. applied the following modifications: